-Discrimination is a significant social issue in the United States and many other countries.
-There is lots of available data with which one might investigate possible discrimination.
-But how might such investigations be conducted?
-There is a wide range of classical parametric methods available for this purpose, and non-parametric regression methods have recently gained popularity, particularly in applications like HR management \citep{FrissenFair2022}.
-The \texttt{dsld} package offers both graphical and analytical tools to detect potential biases, which are particularly beneficial for students.
-These tools can enhance understanding and intuition during classroom discussions by connecting them to broader social contexts.
+Discrimination is a significant social issue in the United States and in many other countries.
+There is lots of available data with which one might investigate possible discrimination, but how might such investigations be conducted?
+There is a rich array of classical parametric methods, and recently nonparametric regression methods are in increasing use, such as in HR management \citep{FrissenFair2022}.
+The \texttt{dsld} package offers both graphical and analytical tools to detect potential biases, both of which are particularly beneficial for students.
+These tools help students build intuition and understanding by linking statistical concepts to broader social contexts.

-In this section, we will use the {\tt lsa} dataset on law school admissions, focusing on \emph{race} as our sensitive variable of interest.
+In this section, we use the {\tt lsa} dataset on law school admissions, focusing on \emph{race} as the sensitive variable.
 The racial categories included are Asian, Black, White, Hispanic, and Other.
 This dataset is available through the \texttt{dsld} package for further exploration and analysis.